Movideo/react-analytics/README.md

 ### Page

-Add to a page component, such as one that you pass to a router.
+Add `<Analytics.Page>` to a page component, such as one that you pass to a router.

 ```javascript
 import Analytics from 'react-analytics';